Should you Buy or Lease your Dance Studio Space?

 Can you Afford to Buy?

 First, you should ask yourself if you can afford it.
 This includes being able to afford much more than the monthly mortgage payments.
+You must be able to afford the down payment, maintenance, repairs, utilities, taxes, and any other costs associated with ownership.

 Location, Location, Location